TheEpic0ne/HelpDatblockCom/docs/datearth.md

 #### Score

 The town under siege has a score shown in `/t` that will determine the siege winner.
-The attacker requires a positive score to win and the defender requires a negative score to win.
+The attacking nation requires a positive score to win and the defending town requires a negative score to win.
 A siege lasts 3 days and a timer is shown in `/t` for the town under siege.

 #### Occupying
 As an attacker or a defender with a military rank, occupy the wilderness area within 16 blocks of the siege banner to increase or decrease the score by 10 points every 30 seconds occupied.
 After 15 minutes while remaining in the siege zone, to resume scoring points, the player will need to exit then re-enter the siege zone.
 Allies with a military rank can contribute.